alexander-jiang/halite3_bot/journal.md

 most some Manhattan distance away from the specified position
 - Added opponent_adjacent to hlt/game_map.py to simplify checking if there's an opponent ship adjacent to a given position
+- Added get_closest to hlt/game_map.py to simplify checking for the closest entity (e.g. closest dropoff or shipyard, closest ship, etc.) to a given position

 ## To-do/Ideas
 - Navigation